notional-finance/contracts/docs/Portfolios.md

 ***

-### `NewInstrumentGroup`
+### `NewFutureCashGroup`
-> Emitted when a new instrument group is listed
+> Emitted when a new future cash group is listed

 #### Parameters:
-- `instrumentGroupId`: id of the new instrument group
+- `futureCashGroupId`: id of the new future cash group

 ***

-### `UpdateInstrumentGroup`
+### `UpdateFutureCashGroup`
-> Emitted when a new instrument group is updated
+> Emitted when a new future cash group is updated

 #### Parameters:
-- `instrumentGroupId`: id of the updated instrument group
+- `futureCashGroupId`: id of the updated future cash group

 ***

 # Governance Methods
-### `setMaxTrades`
+### `setMaxAssets`
-> Set the max trades that a portfolio can hold
+> Set the max assets that a portfolio can hold

 #### Parameters:
-- `maxTrades`: new max trade number
+- `maxAssets`: new max asset number

 ***
-### `createInstrumentGroup`
+### `createFutureCashGroup`
-> An instrument group defines a collection of similar instruments where the risk ladders can be netted against each other.
-The identifier is only 1 byte so we can only have 255 instrument groups, 0 is unused.
+> An future cash group defines a collection of similar future cashs where the risk ladders can be netted against each other.
+The identifier is only 1 byte so we can only have 255 future cash groups, 0 is unused.

 #### Parameters:
 - `numPeriods`: the total number of periods

-- `periodSize`: the baseline period length (in blocks) for periodic swaps in this instrument.
+- `periodSize`: the baseline period length (in blocks) for periodic swaps in this future cash.

 - `precision`: the discount rate precision

-- `currency`: the token address of the currenty this instrument settles in
+- `currency`: the token address of the currenty this future cash settles in

 - `futureCashMarket`: the rate oracle that defines the discount rate

 ***
-### `updateInstrumentGroup`
+### `updateFutureCashGroup`
-> Updates instrument groups.
+> Updates future cash groups.
 Be very careful when calling this function!
 When changing periods and period sizes the markets must be updated as well.

 #### Parameters:
-- `instrumentGroupId`: the group id to update
+- `futureCashGroupId`: the group id to update

 - `numPeriods`: this is safe to update as long as the discount rate oracle is not shared

-- `periodSize`: this is only safe to update when there are no trades left
+- `periodSize`: this is only safe to update when there are no assets left

-- `precision`: this is only safe to update when there are no trades left
+- `precision`: this is only safe to update when there are no assets left

-- `currency`: this is safe to update if there are no trades or the new currency is equivalent
+- `currency`: this is safe to update if there are no assets or the new currency is equivalent

 - `futureCashMarket`: this is safe to update once the oracle is established